Germany–Taiwan relations: Investment

 The economic ties between Germany and Taiwan are further strengthened by mutual investments.
 German multinational corporations, including Siemens and Volkswagen, have established significant operations in Taiwan, contributing to the island's industrial and technological development.

-A major milestone in Germany–Taiwan relations came when, on August 2023, Taiwan Semiconductor Manufacturing Company (TSMC), the world's leading semiconductor manufacturer, announced a significant investment in Germany.
+A major milestone in Germany–Taiwan relations came when, in August 2023, Taiwan Semiconductor Manufacturing Company (TSMC), the world's leading semiconductor manufacturer, announced a significant investment in Germany.
 In 2024, TSMC began the construction of a cutting-edge semiconductor manufacturing plant in Dresden.
-This investment, valued at over €10 billion, aims to secure Taiwan’s role as a global leader in semiconductor production while providing the EU with greater access to critical chip technology.
+This investment, valued at over €10 billion, aims to secure Taiwan's role as a global leader in semiconductor production while providing the EU with greater access to critical chip technology.
 The plant is expected to supply not only Germany but the broader European market, supporting industries such as automotive, electronics, and telecommunications, with a special focus on Germany's flagship automotive industry.

 A new student exchange program was also established by the state of Saxony, Dresden University of Technology and TSMC in order to develop human capital for developing semiconductor manufacturing.